hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 systemctl start nodexporter.service
 ```

-*  Check the metrics endpoint shows metrics exported from the infrastructure node
+Check the metrics endpoint shows metrics exported from the infrastructure node.

 ```
 curl <http://localhost:9100/metrics>
 ```

 ![](/img/node_metrics.png "Node Metrics")

-2. Setup OTel (OpenTelemetry) collector
+### Step 2- Setup OTel (OpenTelemetry) collector

 OTel provides a set of standardized vendor-agnostic SDKs, APIs, and tools for ingesting, transforming, and sending data to an Observability back-end.
-We can install OTel collector in the same host which exposes metrics or we can create central VM/Bare metal instance to receive telemetry information from several infrastructure instances.
+We can install OTel collector in the same host, which exposes metrics, or we can create central VM/Bare metal instance to receive telemetry information from several infrastructure instances.

-* Install OTel collector
+Install OTel collector.

 ```
 sudo wget <https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.54.0/otelcol_0.54.0_linux_amd64.deb>